 Hopefully this article has given you a good idea of how much to spend on a hotel the next time you travel!

 Best Travel Rewards Credit Card

-Looking for the best travel rewards credit card to travel for free?
-Here is my favorite out of over one hundred I’ve reviewed so far.
+Here’s a list of the best international travel rewards credit cards to travel for free.
 I’ve traveled to over 60 countries in my lifetime and always use travel rewards points to get free airfare.